NhanHC-dev/Dart_Flutter_Tutorial/week_six/README.md

 ## Practice Coding Questions

-- [ ] Create a list of integers from 1 to 100 and print out only the even numbers.
+- [x] Create a list of integers from 1 to 100 and print out only the even numbers.
-- [ ] Create a list of strings and sort it in alphabetical order.
+- [x] Create a list of strings and sort it in alphabetical order.
-- [ ] Create a list of maps, where each map represents a person with a name and age.
+- [x] Create a list of maps, where each map represents a person with a name and age.
 Sort the list by age in ascending order.
-- [ ] Create a map that associates the names of countries with their capital cities.
+- [x] Create a map that associates the names of countries with their capital cities.
 Print out only the names of the countries.
-- [ ] Create a list of integers and find the sum of all even numbers in the list.
+- [x] Create a list of integers and find the sum of all even numbers in the list.
-- [ ] Create a map that associates the names of fruits with their prices.
+- [x] Create a map that associates the names of fruits with their prices.
 Find the most expensive fruit in the map.
-- [ ] Create a list of strings and remove all duplicates from the list.
+- [x] Create a list of strings and remove all duplicates from the list.
-- [ ] Create a map that associates the names of programming languages with their release dates.
+- [x] Create a map that associates the names of programming languages with their release dates.
 Find the programming language with the oldest release date.
-- [ ] Create a list of integers and find the product of all numbers in the list.
+- [x] Create a list of integers and find the product of all numbers in the list.

 ## Assignment Questions

-- Create a list of integers and find the longest subsequence of consecutive numbers in the list.
-- Create a map that associates the names of cities with their latitude and longitude coordinates.
-Given a starting and ending city, find the shortest distance between them (you can assume a spherical Earth).
-- Create a list of maps, where each map represents a product with a name, price, and quantity.
-Sort the list by the total cost of each product (price x quantity) in descending order.
-- Create a map that associates the names of countries with their population and area.
-Find the top 5 largest countries by population density (population / area).
-- Create a list of strings and find the longest common subsequence (substring) among all the strings in the list.
+x Create a list of integers and find the longest subsequence of consecutive numbers in the list. x Create a map that associates the names of cities with their latitude and longitude coordinates.
+Given a starting and ending city, find the shortest distance between them (you can assume a spherical Earth). x Create a list of maps, where each map represents a product with a name, price, and quantity.
+Sort the list by the total cost of each product (price x quantity) in descending order. x Create a map that associates the names of countries with their population and area.
+Find the top 5 largest countries by population density (population / area). x Create a list of strings and find the longest common subsequence (substring) among all the strings in the list.